2008–09 Paris Saint-Germain FC season: Results by round

+Matches

 Coupe de France

-Paris Saint-Germain entered the French Cup having last won the cup in 2006 and having reached last season's Final, narrowly losing to Olympique Lyonnais in a highly contested match.
+Paris Saint-Germain entered the French Cup having last won the cup in 2006 and having reached last season's final, narrowly losing to Olympique Lyonnais in a highly contested match.
 PSG started from the round of 64, as all Ligue 1 clubs did.
 The draw for the last-64 of the French Cup saw Paris Saint-Germain paired with CFA club Montluçon.
 Paris Saint-Germain squeezed through to the last-32 of the French Cup, but failed to impress against fourth division outfit, Montluçon.
 Paul Le Guen's side had Stéphane Sessègnon to thank for the only goal of the game.
 The draw for the last-32 pitted "Les Parisiens" with fourth tier side Gazélec Ajaccio.
 Paris Saint-Germain beat lower league opposition to progress to the last 16 of the French Cup.
 Mateja Kežman struck twice for PSG as they beat Gazélec Ajaccio.
 The Serbian striker scored once in either half before defender Sammy Traoré helped secure Paul Le Guen's men a place in the next round.
 Last season's losing finalists PSG were drawn away to third tier club Rodez for the last-16.
 Paris Saint-Germain were sensationally knocked out of the French Cup, succumbing to a defeat after extra-time to lowly Rodez.

+Matches

 Coupe de la Ligue

 Holders Paris Saint-Germain were through to the last-16 of the League Cup after Fabrice Pancrate's goal proved enough for the reigning champions to beat AS Monaco.
 Paris Saint-Germain's defence of the League Cup continued against Nancy after the draw for the last-16, quarter-finals and semi-finals was made.
 Péguy Luyindula scored both goals in Paris Saint-Germain's victory over Nancy to send the holders through to the quarter-finals of the League Cup.
 In a dramatic twist of fate, Paris Saint-Germain hosted Lens in the pick of the quarter-final draw.
 In a remake of last season's Final, Paris Saint-Germain defeated Lens at the Parc des Princes to qualify for the semi-finals of the League Cup, where they met Bordeaux, winners over Châteauroux.
 Late goals from Souleymane Diawara and Wendel added to David Bellion's first-half strike put the icing on the cake as Bordeaux cruised past Paris Saint-Germain in the League Cup semi-final at the Parc des Princes.